alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 There's an undercurrent of satisfaction to my life, but it's buried beneath the weariness of living a life between problem sets.
 I get more research done than last semester, but it still doesn't feel like enough.
-On especially bad weeks, I get one hour of leisure time, tops.
+On especially bad weeks, I get one hour of leisure time a day, tops.
 Soon, it's hard to tell if I'm satisfied at all.

 One Friday night, I get dinner by myself, then head straight to the lab.